jvasilakes/n2c2-track1/context/bert_baselines/Results.md

+# DICE vs Cross Entropy

-# Comparison of Self-Adjusted DICE loss vs cross entropy for classification
+Below, I compare the performance of the current best models using self-adjusted DICE loss vs using standard cross entropy loss.

 ## Takeaways
 DICE *can* improve recall on some less frequent classes, but losses in precision mean that it ultimately performs worse than cross entropy.